adam-hockley/TDT_Single_Unit_Pipeline/README.md

 _Then sort using SpikeInterface or Kilosort etc and export to Phy format for viewing & manual curation._

-## 2) Phy2bst.m converts the sorter output (in Phy format) to bst format.
+## 2) Phy2bst.m converts the sorter output to bst format.
-This step turns the output from the spike sorter back to a format where spike times are associated with stimuli presented during TDT recordings.
-Data are saved into a bst format that is similar in structure to a TDT block recording, but has
+This step turns the output from the spike sorter (in Phy format) back to a format where spike times are associated with stimuli presented during TDT recordings.
+Data are saved into bst format, which is similar in structure to a TDT block recording but has custom functions associated with it that allow easy access to spike times by querying stimulus parameters.

 ## 3) Using custom functions to easily access data form bst data format
 ### BST_GS